Cantera/cantera/doc/sphinx/cxx-guide/thermo.rst

 (mass or mole) of the phase.

-The intensive state of a single-component phase in equilibrium is fully specified by the values of any *r*+1 independent thermodynamic properties, where *r* is the number of reversible work modes.
+The intensive state of a single-component phase in equilibrium is fully specified by the values of any :math:`r+1` independent thermodynamic properties, where :math:`r` is the number of reversible work modes.
 If the only reversible work mode is compression (a "simple compressible substance"), then two properties suffice to specify the intensive state.
 Class ThermoPhase stores internally the values of the *temperature*, the *mass density*, and the *mass fractions* of all species.
 These values are sufficient to fix the intensive thermodynamic state of the phase, and to compute any other intensive properties.
 This choice is arbitrary, and for most purposes you can't tell which properties are stored and which are computed.

 Derived Classes
 ---------------